alexrockhill/pd-parser/paper.md

 # Acknowledgements

-We acknowledge support from the Renée James Seed grant to Accelerate Scientific Research from University of Oregon.
+We acknowledge support from the Renée James Seed grant to Accelerate Scientific Research from University of Oregon and NIH/NIMH R21: 1RF1MH117155-01 (Site PI, subcontract) 9/1/19 – 8/31/22 "From ion channel dynamics to human EEG and MEG: multiscale neuronal models validated by human data".

 # References